UnconnectedBedna/shrink-backup/README.md

 Since the script uses `lsblk` to figure out where the root resides it does not matter what device it is on.<br>
 Even if you forget to disable autoexpansion on a non supported system, the backup will not fail. :)

-### Order of operations - Image creation:
+### Order of operations - Image creation
 1. Uses `lsblk` to figure out the correct disk device to back up.
-2. Reads the block sizes of the partitions.
+2. Reads the block sizes of the system's `root` (and `boot` if it exists) partition.
 3. Uses `dd` to create the boot part of the system + a few megabytes to include the filesystem on root. (this _can_ be a partition)
+4. Uses `df` & `resize2fs` to calculate sizes by analyzing the system's `root` partition.
+(For btrfs `btrfs filesystem du` + 192MiB is used instead of `resize2fs`)
+5. Uses `truncate` to resize img file.
+6. Loops the img file.
-4. Removes and recreates the `root` partition, the size depends on options used when starting the script.
+7. Removes and recreates the `root` partition on the loop of the img file.
-5. Creates the `root` filesystem with the same `UUID` and `LABEL` as the system you are backing up from. (_MUST_ be `ext4`, info about btrfs further below)
+8. Creates the `root` filesystem on loop of the img file with the same `UUID` and `LABEL` as the system you are backing up from.
+9. Creates a temp directory and mounts img file `root` partition from loop.
+10. Checks if `boot` partition exists, if true, checks `fstab` and creates directory on `root` and mounts accordingly from loop.
-6. Uses `rsync` to sync both partitions. (if more than one)
+11. Uses `rsync` to sync filesystems.
+12. Tries to create autoresize scripts if not disabled with `-e`.
+13. Unounts and removes temp directory and file (file created for rsync log output).

 Added space is added on top of `df` reported "used space", not the size of the partition.
 Added space is in MiB, so if you want to add 1G, add 1024.